 Mullet, tommies or flathead can be caught right off the beach and as the light keepers have done in the past you can enjoy a meal of fresh fish cooked in your historic cottage.

-Troubridge Island Hideaway can accommodate 12 people.
-There are four double and four single beds.
+Troubridge Island Escape can accommodate 12 people.
+There are six double and two single beds.

 The Coobowie estuary is home to a fascinating array of birdlife.
 Nestled at the edge is a wonderful bird hide to enable you to watch our feathered friends go about their business.